 The grace of justification is like the water in the whole ocean.
 The inward experience is like the little shell holding some of that water.
 A gift which can be reduced to the dimension of the intra-human experience of a sinful mortal is not very big after all!
 An inheritance that could be carried about on one's person or even in a couple of suitcases would not be too fabulous.

 2. When Pentecostalism presupposes a second, subsequent experience in addition to God's justification, it implies that the free gift of Christ's righteousness to the believer does not suffice to bring the infilling, or baptism, of the Holy Spirit.
 But justification means that since Christ's righteousness is imputed to the believer, God must not only regard him but treat him as righteous.
 Is not a justified man righteous with God?
 Does not God delight in and love to embrace a righteous man?
 Then why suspend the gracious effusion of the Holy Spirit to a subsequent event?
-The apostle Paul says that the Spirit comes with the blessing of justification ( Rom.
+The apostle Paul says that the Spirit comes with the blessing of forgiveness and justification ( Rom.
 5:1-5; 8:1-10; Gal.
 3:1-14 Eph.
 1:13 ; etc.).